telerik/ajax-docs/general-information/troubleshooting/general-troubleshooting.md

 </body>
 ````

+## Error Message, This configuration section cannot be used at this path

+**Problem**:

+HTTP Error 500.19

+Config error This configuration section cannot be used at this path.
+This happens when the section is locked at a parent level.
+Locking is either by default (overrideModeDefault="Deny"), or set explicitly by a location tag with overrideMode="Deny" or the legacy allowOverride="false".

+**Suggested Solution**:

+Check out our dedicated KB article about this error - [HTTP Error 500.19 Config error: This configuration section cannot be used at this path]({%slug common-http-error-500-19-this-configuration-section-cannot-be-used-at-this-path%})

 ## Telerik control stylesheet is not registered after an AJAX request (inside MS UpdatePanel) when the control is not initially visible on the page